 The good news is that your ticket on the Waterfall Trolley includes parking in our lot at Corbett and thus not having to deal with getting a reservation to travel the highway or trying to find a parking spot on the Historic Highway near any of the waterfalls including Multnomah Falls.
 Your Waterfall Trolley ticket also allows you to visit Multnomah Falls any time during the day, no need for a Timed Reservation Ticket.
 Avoid the hassle of one or two permits, the parking hassles and learn about the history and geography of the area by joining us on the Hop-On Hop-Off Gray Line Waterfall Trolley.
 No permits needed.

 If you choose not to start your tour in Corbett or at Multnomah Falls, the trolley drivers can sell trolley tickets on a space available basis for cash at one of designated stops.

-- Q: We have Forest Service reservations to see Multnomah Falls, doesn’t that include a parking spot reservation?
+1. Q: We have Forest Service reservations to drive the Historic Highway, doesn’t that include a parking spot reservation?

 A: No, it does not.
-If you drive to Multnomah Falls, parking will be difficult if not impossible to find.
+If you drive the Historic Highway you will find that parking will be difficult if not impossible to find.
 See questions 2 and 3 for a better explanation.
 At best you have a 20% chance of getting a parking spot.
 During peak hours the probability is much lower.
-An all day pass on the Waterfall Trolley gets you a parking spot in Corbett and reservation to get in to see Multnomah Falls.
+An all-day pass on the Waterfall Trolley gets you a parking spot in Corbett and opportunity to view the Waterfall Corridor at your pace.